 It is important that puppies and dogs go out for exercise every day in a safe and secure area, or they may become frustrated.
 Time spent in your garden, however large it may be, is no substitute for exploring new environments and socialising with other dogs.
 Make sure your puppy is trained to return to you when you call their name.

 You should never exercise your puppy on a full stomach as this can contribute to bloat.”

-Below is an image from a 2 week old puppy, that shows just how much development of the joints is required (image courtesy of Dog Solutions).
+Below are some images from a ~2 week old puppy, that shows just how much development of the joints is required (image 1 courtesy of Dog Solutions).

 Inbetween each joint at this age is a lot of cartilage.
 At the end of each joint is a growth plate, and any damage due to over-exercise can cause uneven growth of the plate, causing long term issues.

 When you get your 8/10 week old puppies, please keep these images in mind.
 Their bones do not even touch yet.
 They plod around so cutely with big floppy paws and wobbly movement because their joints are entirely made up of muscle, tendons, ligaments with skin covering.
 Nothing is fitting tightly together or has a true socket yet.

 When you run them excessively or don’t restrict their exercise to stop them from overdoing it during this period you don’t give them a chance to grow properly.
 Every big jump or excited bouncing run causes impacts between the bones.
 In reasonable amounts this is not problematic and is the normal wear and tear that every animal will engage in.